 As communicators, we know our jobs are changing.
 We should be embracing the dynamics of a profession so varied and full of opportunity.
-But as PR and marketing collide and we try to make sense of what’s next, we need to accept that education and attitude are a priority for us to really be, and do, integrated.
+But as PR and digital marketing collide and we try to make sense of what’s next, we need to accept that education and attitude are a priority for us to really be, and do, integrated.

 “Listen with your ears more than your mouth” is a refrain worth mentioning here.
 The blurring of the lines between disciplines has brought us to a place where rather than collaborating, learning from and appreciating the skills of our colleagues, we’re entering into a power struggle.
 PR is increasingly being held to marketing’s measurement standards.
 It’s expected to prove more concrete ROI.
 Demonstrating the relevance and impact of PR has never been more important as a result.
 That’s put pressure on an already dangerous dynamic.